PUBLIC COMPUTERS IN ACTIVIST SPACES SHOULD USE LIVE DISKS, NOT HARD DRIVES!

 Even if you use home-on-ram or firefox-on-ram scripts, an attacker could crack the root passwords remotely, then enter the activist space and replace the scripts or stop them from running at boot time.
 Therefore, hard drives of any kind are an unacceptable security hazard for activist public access computers.

 As a result, the Long Haul Infoshop chose not to replace those hard drives.
-Instead, Linux live disks(I don’t know which distro) were dropped into the CD drives, guaranteeing that the computers could not save ANYTHING.
+Instead, Linux live disks(I don’t know which distro) were dropped into the CD drives, guaranteeing that the computers could not save anything except to the user’s own flash drive.
 Next raid gets nothing, reducing the chance of any more raids.

 USING OLD MACHINES FOR A CHEAP PUBLIC ACCESS COMPUTER CENTER

-You can use computers as old as Pentium II’s or even original Pentiums with DSL, though you will need more ram than most of these came with to avoid crashed when using Firefox.
+You can use computers as old as Pentium II’s or even original Pentiums with DSL, though you will need more ram than most of these came with to avoid crashes when using Firefox.
 When I tested DSL on a 233 MHZ Pentium II laptop with 64MB ram, it was not slow in any way, but Firefox, necessary for a lot of websites, kept locking up due to inadequate memory.
+These days, many websites will also be too heavy for these machines, so anything older than a Pentium 4 or Athon Thunderbird might be too old for your user’s intended websites.
+This has gotten far worse as cellphone performance has picked up, causing webmasters to treat the last year’s phones as the slowest systems they care to worry about.

 For setting up a safe “live disk” public computer center, get a bunch of old “junk” computers.
-You can get Pentium 3′s for next to nothing, and Pentium 4′s and their clones are becoming more and more common dumpster finds as dual cores take over and Windoze gets ever fatter.
+You can get Pentium 3’s and these days usually Pentium 4’s for next to nothing, and newer machines are becoming more and more common as people ditch their desktops for far slower and less secure smartphones.

 Pull the ram sticks out of the machines you won’t be using, and sort them.
-Most pentium II, pentium III, AMD K6′s and some early AMD athlons and K6′s will use “PC-100″ or “PC-133.”
+Most pentium II, pentium III, AMD K6’s and some early AMD athlons and K6’s will use “PC-100” or “PC-133.”
 You can use PC-133 in a PC-100 machine, but not the other way around.
-Pentium 4′s might use PC-800(rare and $$$), DDR(in a variety of speeds like “DDR-266, DDR-400, etc) or DDR2, again in a variety of speeds.
-Later amd Athlons and AMD 64 Athlo9ns prior to the dual-core era all use DDR.
+Pentium 4’s might use PC-800(rare and $$$), DDR(in a variety of speeds like “DDR-266, DDR-400, etc) or DDR2, again in a variety of speeds.
+Later AMD Athlons and AMD 64 Athlons prior to the dual-core era all use DDR.
+Some Athon Thunderbird boards could use either PC-133 or DDR.
+Load those with DDR if you have it.
+Machines that come with DDR should have plently of RAM installed, one stick is usually 2 GB at least.
+DDR 2 machines (Core 2, AMD Socket AM2/AM2+) should have enough as well but always check.

 In each “good” machine, fill up the memory slots with the largest ram sticks you have that match the type and have at least as high a speed (number).